-Outcomes differentiated for students of varied ability interaction, management, and communication.
+attainment Outcomes differentiated for students of varied ability interaction, management, and communication.
 Outcomes, differentiated where necessary, are suitable to groups of students in the class. and are scaffolded • Lesson plan references prior lessons and units to sequence outcomes

 RATING: COMMENTS:

 1d D emonstrating Knowledge of Resou rces

-DISTINGUISHED (4) PROFICIENT (3) BASIC (2) UNSATISFACTORY (1)

-Indicators include: • Materials provided by the district • Materials provided by professional organizations • A range of texts • Internet resources • Community resources • Ongoing participation by the teacher candidate in professional education courses or professional groups • Guest speakers Texts are at varied levels and support the lesson objectives.
+Indicators include: • Materials provided by the district • Materials provided by professional organizations • A range of texts • Internet resources • Ongoing participation by the teacher candidate in professional education courses or professional groups • Guest DISTINGUISHED (4) Texts are at varied levels and support the lesson objectives.
 Resources are incorporated beyond the school curriculum texts (e.g. teacher - made materials, manipulatives, resources from outside the adopted district resources).
 The teacher candidate incorporates multimedia and technology to support instruction. • The teacher candidate provides lists of resources outside the classroom for students to draw on.
-Texts are at varied levels.
-Texts are supplemented by guest speakers and field experiences (including virtual).
-The teacher candidate facilitates the use of Internet resources.
-Resources are multidisciplinary.
-The teacher candidate provides lists of resources outside the classroom for students to draw on.
-The teacher candidate uses materials in the school library but does not search beyond the school for resources.
-The teacher candidate locates materials and resources for students that are available through the school but does not pursue any other avenues.
-The teacher candidate uses only district-provided materials, even when more variety would assist some students.
-The teacher candidate does not seek out resources available to expand own skill.
-Although the teacher candidate is aware of some student needs, he does not inquire about possible resources.
+PROFICIENT (3) • Texts are at varied levels. • Texts are supplemented by guest speakers and field experiences (including virtual). • The teacher candidate facilitates the use of Internet resources. • Resources are multidisciplinary. • The teacher candidate provides lists of resources outside the classroom for students to draw on.
+BASIC (2) • The teacher candidate uses materials in the school library but does not search beyond the school for resources. • The teacher candidate locates materials and resources for students that are available through the school but does not pursue any other avenues.
+UNSATISFACTORY (1) • The teacher candidate uses only district-provided materials, even when more variety would assist some students. • The teacher candidate does not seek out resources available to expand own skill. • Although the teacher candidate is aware of some student needs, he does not inquire about possible resources.

-RATING: COMMENTS:
+speakers RATING: COMMENTS:

-le Designing Coherent Instruction

-Le Designing Coherent Instruction RASIC (2)
+speakers Le Designing Coherent Instruction

-Indicators include: • Lessons that support instructional outcomes and reflect important concepts • Instructional maps that indicate relationships to prior learning • Activities that represent high-level thinking • Opportunities for student choice • Use of varied resources • Thoughtfully planned learning groups • Structured lesson plans DISTINGUISHED (4) • Learning activities are matched to instructional outcomes. • Activities provide opportunity for higher-level thinking.
-The teacher candidate teaches at least two types of thinking: Analytical, practical, creative, or research-based thinking. • The teacher candidate provides a variety of appropriately challenging materials and resources. • Instructional student groups are organized thoughtfully to maximize learning and build on students' strengths. • The plan for the lesson or unit is well structured, with reasonable time allocations that provide opportunities for individual students that progress at different learning rates Le Designing Coherent Instruction PROFICIENT (3) • Unit and lesson supports instructional outcomes, reflecting important concepts of the content • Build on prior knowledge of groups of students and moves learning forward • The teacher candidate provides some challenging materials and resources. • Activities present students with opportunities for high-level thinking • Activities permit student choice and offer opportunities for students to work with their classmates • Learning experiences all align to the desired instructional outcomes • Teacher candidate works w/ small groups; students work alone or in small groups • The plan for the lesson or unit is well structured, with reasonable time allocations.
+speakers Le Designing Coherent Instruction PROFICIENT (3) • Unit and lesson supports instructional outcomes, reflecting important concepts of the content • Build on prior knowledge of groups of students and moves learning forward • The teacher candidate provides some challenging materials and resources. • Activities present students with opportunities for high-level thinking • Activities permit student choice and offer opportunities for students to work with their classmates • Learning experiences all align to the desired instructional outcomes • Teacher candidate works w/ small groups; students work alone or in small groups • The plan for the lesson or unit is well structured, with reasonable time allocations.
 BASIC (2) • Learning activities are moderately challenging. • Learning resources are suitable, but there is limited variety. • Instructional groups are random, or they only partially support objectives. • Lesson structure is uneven or may be unrealistic about time expectations.
 UNSATISFACTORY (1) • Learning activities are boring and/or not well aligned to the instructional goals. • Materials are not engaging or do not meet instructional outcomes. • Instructional groups do not support learning. • Lesson plans are not structured or sequenced and are unrealistic in their expectations.